varigence/docs/bimlflex/getting-started/first-project-walkthrough.md

 The getting started process follows the general dimensional approach of building Fact tables that contain metrics and connections to Dimension members and Dimension tables that contain descriptive attributes.

-While the Raw Data Vault is loaded with uninterpreted data, the Dimensional model normally requires that a set of Business rules are applied to the data so that it is fit for the required analytical purpose.
+While the Data Vault is loaded with uninterpreted data, the Dimensional model normally requires that a set of Business rules are applied to the data so that it is fit for the required analytical purpose.
 In the process of creating the end to end solution, it is common to also create raw versions of these artifacts that are used to refine the business rules used to create the final model.

 In this process, both Fact and Dimensional source views are created, based either on the staging tables or the raw Data Vault or on the Point In Time and Bridge tables in the Data Vault layer.
 These are used to populate a dimensional model in a Data Mart as a presentation/reporting layer.